 Plugins

-This section lists a bunch of the most useful plugins for Vim and some of them were already mentioned in the above tips and tricks.
+This section lists a bunch of the most useful plugins for Vim.
+Some of them were already mentioned in the above tips and tricks.
+These work well with Neovim.
+Onivim2 does not support most of these yet, but then again it offers some of the features out of the box or via VSCodde plugins.

 Colorizer